-The Company's financial instruments consist of cash, receivables, marketable securities, restricted cash, reclamation deposits, accounts payable and accrued liabilities and due to related parties.
+The Company's financial instruments consist of cash, receivables, marketable securities, restricted cash, reclamation deposits, accounts payable and accrued liabilities.
 The Company recognizes cash at fair value with subsequent measurement depending on classification as described below.
 Classification of financial instruments depends on the purpose for which the financial instruments were acquired or issued, their characteristics, and the Company's designation of such instruments.